BoreaRL: A Multi-Objective Reinforcement Learning Environment for Climate-Adaptive Boreal Forest Management: Experiments

+where the expectation is taken only over selected episodes.
+The curriculum selection network $f_\phi$ is an untrained random projection that provides a consistent ordering of the site space, while the selection threshold is adaptively adjusted based on performance to expand or contract the training distribution (see Appendix \ref{app:curr_ppo_mech} for details on the mechanism).

-We consider preference-conditioned generalist mode to be our benchmark setting, and evaluate three preference-conditioned algorithms (Variable $\lambda$ EUPG, PPO Gated, and Curriculum PPO) in generalist mode to assess their ability to learn adaptive policies under environmental stochasticity.
-Fig.~\ref{fig:algorithm-comparison} shows that Curriculum PPO outperforms other methods across training (Fig. \ref{fig:algorithm-comparison}a) and evaluation (Fig. \ref{fig:algorithm-comparison}b) metrics (scalarized rewards).
-Moreover, Curriculum PPO produces the most comprehensive trade-off coverage (Fig.~\ref{fig:algorithm-comparison}c,d), while others show poor performance across the preference space with higher $\lambda$-monotonicity violations (Appendix \ref{app:pareto_analysis}).
-These results demonstrate that effective episode and site selection is crucial for successful preference-conditioned learning in our BoreaRL environment, and that good policies can be learned even using naive curriculum learning and reward shaping.
-It also points to the fact that, certain sites and settings are inherently bad for planting when multiple objectives are important, no matter what the management decision are, and that smart site selection is crucial.
-That said, we believe that this benchmark is far from saturated and various other properties of the physics, objectives, simulation, and real-world can be exploited to train better RL management agents.
+We consider preference-conditioned generalist mode to be our benchmark setting, and evaluate three preference-conditioned algorithms (Variable $\lambda$ EUPG, PPO Gated, and Curriculum PPO) in generalist mode to assess their ability to learn policies under environmental stochasticity.
+For detailed runtime analysis, see Appendix \ref{app:runtime}.
+Curriculum PPO baseline outperforms other methods across training (Fig. \ref{fig:algorithm-comparison}a) and evaluation (Fig. \ref{fig:algorithm-comparison}b) metrics (scalarized rewards).
+Moreover, Curriculum PPO produces the most comprehensive trade-off coverage (Fig.~\ref{fig:algorithm-comparison}c,d), while others show poor performance across the preference space with higher $\lambda$-monotonicity violations (defined as the failure of an objective's return to increase with its preference weight; see Appendix \ref{app:pareto_analysis}).